Paul Carlson Partnership

 New Diabetes/Hypertension Curriculum in Development

-For nearly a year now, a resource group of PCP Medical Ambassadors have been in discussion with their Congolese counterparts to address the growing number [...]
+For nearly a year now, a resource group of PCP Medical Ambassadors have been in discussion with their Congolese counterparts [...]

 Trips to Congo